MakisPoulianidis/ExData_Plotting1/README.md

 - create a data directory if it does not yet exist (./dataEPC)
 - download the raw data to the data directory if it does not yet exist
 - unzips the file in the to the data directory if it does not yet exist
-- loads all data in one df and replace "?" characters with NA
+- loads all data in one df with read.csv using:
+	- stringsAsFactors = FALSE
+	- na.strings="?"
 - select only the relevant data and remove the df with all data to save memory
 - paste the Date and Time columns and convert the result to a date
 NB: all scripts show no warning messages, these are suppressed.